Iaminthehouse/AdieuGS/README.md

 - Create a working directory
 - Start a `cmd`
 - Go with `cd` to the working directory
 - Enter the following command `git clone https://github.com/Iaminthehouse/AdieuGS.git`
+-  Enter in the cmd windows`cd adieuGS`
 - After the repository has been copied call in the cmd windows `./installAdieuGS.bat`
 - This will take a while, go drink a coffee or make some exercises or what you want